 Compare Life Insurance Quotes

-ValuePenguin recently took an in-depth look at the average cost of life insurance across a number of different policy durations.
-The largest influencing factor on life insurance prices are the health of the individual being insured.
-Factors such as whether or not your smoke, and what your height/weight are go a long way towards determining your annual insurance premiums.
-Individuals that smoke can pay 3-4x the amount that healthier, non-smokers will have to pay in premiums.
-Of course, life insurers will look at many other factors besides health (such as your occupation and age) but factors common in pricing other insurance products, like state of residence, won't be a contributing factor.
+We analyzed premiums for a variety of policies and customer profiles to determine the average cost of life insurance across a number of different policy durations.
+The largest influencing factor on life insurance prices is the health of the individual being insured.
+Factors such as whether or not your smoke, and what your height-to-weight ratio are go a long way towards determining your annual life insurance premiums.
+Individuals that smoke often pay three times the amount that similar non-smokers will have to pay in premiums.
+Of course, life insurers will look at many other factors besides health (such as your occupation and age) but factors common in pricing other insurance products, like state of residence, are often not contributing factors.

 |25 years old||$27.53||$330.33||$55.71||$668.54|

 |50 years old||$76.58||$918.91||$233.21||$2,798.50|

 |65 years old||$347.67||$4,172.01||$988.32||$11,859.78|

 Find Cheap Life Insurance Quotes in Your Area

 Average Cost of Life Insurance By Term